Amy Bach

-Amy Bach (born 1968) is an American a journalist, attorney, and author of Ordinary Injustice: How America Holds Court, for which she won the 2010 Robert F. Kennedy Book Award.
-She is the Founder and Executive Director of Measures for Justice, a nonprofit that collects and publishes county-level criminal justice performance data.
+Amy Bach (born 1968) is an American journalist, attorney, and author of Ordinary Injustice: How America Holds Court, for which she won the 2010 Robert F. Kennedy Book Award.
+She is the founder and executive director of Measures for Justice, a nonprofit that collects and publishes county-level criminal justice performance data.
 She founded the organization after she published her book.

 Background and education

-Bach grew up in New York City, where she graduated from Chapin School.
+Bach grew up in New York City, where she graduated from the Chapin School.
 She earned her bachelor's in English and American Literature at Brown University in Rhode Island and was a Knight Foundation Journalism Fellow at Yale Law School where she received her master's degree in law.
 Bach was the recipient of an Echoing Green Fellowship in 2011 and earned her Juris Doctor from Stanford Law School in 1998.

-She has also received fellowships from Soros Media, the Radcliffe Institute for Advanced Study, and a special J. Anthony Lucas citation.
+She has also received a Soros Media Fellowship, a fellowship from the Radcliffe Institute for Advanced Study, and a special J. Anthony Lucas citation.
 Bach is a member of the New York bar, and has taught as an adjunct professor at the University of Rochester.

 In 2020, Bach was awarded the Dial Fellowship, named after a journal founded by Ralph Waldo Emerson and funded by Laurene Powell Jobs, through the Emerson Collective, a social change organization.

 Career

 Bach worked as a freelance journalist, writing for The New York Times, The Nation, Slate (magazine), The American Lawyer, and New York Magazine.

-In 2001, Bach wrote an article titled "Justice on the Cheap," published in The Nation.
-Chronicling the story of Tasha McDonald and her difficulty in the Georgia court system, it was then, when she began looking closely into the plight of people and how they were treated in the criminal court system.
+In 2001, Bach wrote an article titled Justice on the Cheap, published in The Nation.
+The article followed Tasha McDonald and her difficulty in the Georgia court system.
+While writing the article, Bach began looking closely into the criminal court system.
 Bach, who spent eight years investigating the failure of the courts, and utilizing her background as an attorney and journalist, wrote her book, Ordinary Justice, which was published in 2009.

 In 2010, part of an essay, published in The Crime Report, and adapted from a lecture in February 2010, Bach recalled:

 "Many did not realize that their behavior had devastating consequences for ordinary peoples' lives.
 Their mistakes had become so routine that they could no longer see their role in them.